[PHPUnit] I tried using DataProvider!

 Simply put, a convenient mechanism that allows you to use multiple arbitrary arguments in PHPUnit test methods .

-■ PHPUnit official document
+■ PHPUnit official documentation

 https://phpunit.de/documentation.html

-■ About DataProvider (annotations)
+■ About DataProvider (annotation)

 https://docs.phpunit.de/en/11.0/annotations.html#dataprovider